 At this stage, some women have glowing skin.
 Others experience skin problems, like pimples.
-There’s not much you can do about this, except cleanse your face regularly, use as little make-up as possible, and stick to eating healthy foods and drinking plenty of water.
+There’s not much you can do about this, except cleanse your face regularly, use as little make-up as possible, eat healthy foods and drink plenty of water.

 Your breasts might be tender, and your nipples browner and more bumpy.
 Your breasts might also be noticeably bigger.
 If so, you might need a maternity bra, or at least a bigger one.
 It’s a good idea to be properly fitted.

 A common health problem around now is constipation.
 To help with this, you can increase your dietary fibre by eating more fruit, vegies, wholegrains and other high-fibre foods.
 Drinking a lot of water helps with this problem too.

 Your life might still feel the same even though you have this amazing thing happening inside you.
 Many women feel full of energy and just keep doing their usual things – working, playing sport, going for walks, catching up with people and all the rest.

 But it’s also common to feel really tired and need more sleep than usual.
 Rest as much as you can, and try to get to bed earlier at night.
 You might not want to go out as much as you used to.

 Amazing things are happening with your baby, called an embryo:

 - The embryo is about 1 cm long from head to tail – about the size of a coffee bean.
 Body parts are usually out of proportion at this stage.